 Bachelor of Engineering and Bachelor of Engineering Technology students have to complete their study within the duration given, which is a minimum 8 semesters (4 years) or the maximum 14 semesters (7 years).
 However, for students who are given credit exemptions, the duration given to complete their study cannot be less than 6 semesters (3 years) and not more than 12 semesters (6 years).

-Bachelor of Business and Bachelor of New Media Communication students should complete the programme within a minimum of 6 semesters (3 years) and a maximum of 10 semesters (5 years).
-However, for students who obtain credit exemption, the maximum period allowed is subject to the exemption provided by the university.
+Bachelor of Business and Bachelor of New Media Communication students' should complete the programme within a minimum of 6 semesters (3 years) and a maximum of 10 semesters (5 years).